 It is always recommended to use the latest version of the browser.
 The developers usually check the Chromium Issue Trackers and patch the underlying issues and bugs in the subsequent updates.
 So if you haven’t yet updated the browser to the latest build, now is probably the best time to do it.

 - Launch the Google Chrome browser.

 - Click on the More menu for the options list.

 - Select Settings under the menu list.

 - Head to the About Chrome section.

 - The process might take a couple of minutes, depending on your network speed.

 - Now verify if it rectifies Chrome’s error or not.

 Run Chrome in Compatibility Mode

 - Right-click on Chrome’s shortcut icon on your desktop or Windows Start menu.

 - Select Properties from the context menu that appears.

 - Go to the Compatibility section and enable Run this program in compatibility mode for option.

 - Select Windows 8 from the drop-down list and hit followed by .

 Some users could fix Chrome’s RESULT_CODE_MISSING_DATA error by running the browser in Windows 8 compatibility mode.
 Furthermore, if you again face this issue after installing the Windows update, you should never consider rolling back the update.
 Instead, take the help of this Compatibility Mode setting.

 Delete Browsing Data

 If none of the above methods managed to spell out success in your case, you might have to take the last resort.
-This involves deleting the cache, cookies, and other saved browser data.
+This involves deleting the stored browser data.
 Just verify that all the data has been synced to your Google account.

 - Launch Chrome Browser, and head over to its Settings page.